Basalt regroups Monday after flash floods as some residents deal with mud, rocks

 Residents of the Basalt area afflicted by Sunday’s flash floods and mud slides were regrouping on a sunny Monday morning cleaning mud and debris from their yards and driveways.

-One of the trigger points for the floods was at Pinon Drive and Cedar Drive, an area above Basalt from where the initial 911 calls were placed at approximately 5:30 p.m.
+One of the trigger points for the floods was at Pinon and Cedar drives, an area above Basalt from where the initial 911 calls were placed at approximately 5:30 p.m.
 Sunday.

 Keith McDougal’s Sopris Avenue home is located below what he said is called “drainage zero,” an area prone to floods and slides.
 McDougal was cleaning up debris and mud from his eroded driveway Monday morning, as other neighbors were assessing and cleaning their properties.